McGILL BIRD OBSERVATORY

 Body plumage does not provide any clues to age or sex in Song Sparrows.
 Sex can be determined only during the breeding season by brood patch or cloacal protuberance, while the condition of the wing and tail can be assessed to determine age.

-Photo by Marcel Gahbauer, McGill Bird Observatory, September 2004
+Photo by Marcel Gahbauer, McGill Bird Observatory (QC), September 2004

 Primary coverts are somewhat broader and more rounded than on SY birds, but the distinction is slight.
-ASY birds also tend to have somewhat more pale brown edging along the primary coverts, visible fairly well in this photo.
+ASY birds also tend to have somewhat more pale brown edging along the primary coverts.

 AHY birds generally have broader and more rounded rectrices than HY birds; the second photo below is of a known AHY bird was taken as it was completing its moult.